Upgrade Guide

 When upgrading an existing accounting database to MariaDB 10.2.1 or later from an older version of MariaDB or any version of MySQL, ensure you are running slurmdbd 22.05.7 or later.
 These versions will gracefully handle changes to MariaDB default values that can cause problems for slurmdbd.

-slurmctld (controller)
+slurmctld (Controller)

 It is preferred to upgrade the slurmctld system(s) at the same time as slurmd on the compute nodes and other Slurm commands on client machines and login nodes.
 The effects of downtime on slurmctld and slurmd daemons are largely the same, so upgrading them all together minimizes the total duration of these effects.
 Rolling upgrades are also possible if the slurmctld is upgraded first.
 When multiple slurmctld hosts are used, all should be upgraded simultaneously.